Akshaya2302/Daily-C-program/README.md

 Today i wrote a program using while loop where i did a mistake in that..i have missed the part of using 0 means i forgot to stop the loop.After that i just corrected it.
 4th dec
 im trying my best to do more problems but im getting so sad because it tooooo hard i will try again and again.
+I'am struggling a lot i dont know what is happening why im feeling it is so hard but also i have tried a program with minor mistake.